hackcheckio/Hackcheck-Private-API/README.md

 `success` - The 'success' element is a Boolean that represents if the API request was successful or failed

 `message` - The 'message' element is a String that contains a message, this element is only returned if success is false.

-These two body structures make it easy for developers to parse our responses with efficiency and ease.

 #### Request Example
 ```